Netflix ties longtime Emmy darling HBO in total wins

 Best comedy went to “The Marvelous Mrs. Maisel” on Amazon Prime Video.
 It marked the first time a streaming service had won in the category.
 The show collected eight trophies overall.

-For Amazon, Hollywood awards also draw people to online shopping, according to Jeff Bezos, chief executive of the online retailer.
+For Amazon (AMZN.O), Hollywood awards also draw people to online shopping, according to Jeff Bezos, chief executive of the online retailer.
 “When we win a Golden Globe, it helps us sell more shoes,” Bezos said at an industry conference in 2016.

-The Emmy battle between HBO and Netflix has raged since 2013 when Netflix launched “House of Cards,” a political thriller that established it as a home for top-quality TV programming.
-HBO, now owned by AT&T Inc, had long dominated that space with acclaimed series such as “The Sopranos” and “Sex and the City.”
+The Emmy battle between HBO and Netflix has raged since 2013 when Netflix launched “House of Cards,” a political thriller that established it as a home for top-quality TV programing.
+HBO, now owned by AT&T Inc (T.N), had long dominated that space with acclaimed series such as “The Sopranos” and “Sex and the City.”

 Netflix’s trophies on Monday included five for historical drama “The Crown,” including best drama actress Claire Foy, four for “Black Mirror,” and three for limited series “Godless.”